 This is a great way to learn from other programmers in real-life situations, and it’s always a great thing to listen to advice and tips from people with more significant experience.

 Also, you can start sharing your knowledge with those who start learning and need some help or advice, which will give you the feeling of achieving the next level.

 I think it’s a great idea to start documenting what you’ve learned.
 It’s motivating while you get the community around your content of people who keep fingers crossed for your progress.

-If you need some help with building your first projects, it’s a great idea to join an e-learning platform where you will get a ready environment and some instructions to start, like in some of the Duomly practice courses.
+If you need some help with building your first projects, you can join an e-learning platform where you will get a ready environment and some instructions to start.
+To find best online learning platform for you check many of them.

 Thank you for reading,